 - Hold the roast steady with one hand.
 Place the beef on your cutting surface and hold it steady with your non-dominant hand.
 I sometimes just leave it inside my slow cooker and do this.

 - Shred off the beef with one fork going with the grain, not against it.

 - Continue to do this until there are no large chunks left.

 - Remove fat if desired.
 Smother with sauce for added flavor.

+Another alternative is to initially cut into large chunks and it will take less time.
+We did this with our slow cooker beef barbacoa recipe.
 There are a TON of ways to serve this once it is done!

 - Serve on small buns as sliders

 - Larger buns can be used as a full sandwich meal

 - Top white rice with Crockpot shredded beef